 The more I made homemade pizza from scratch, the easier it got.
 What once felt like a chore now felt like an easy weeknight dinner, and the perfect end to our favorite day.
 So we seldom ordered in, and instead rolled up our sleeves, sometimes even getting the kids to help.

-This simple crust recipe is part of the meal prep.
+This simple artisan pizza dough recipe is part of the meal prep.
 It makes 8 pizza crusts, which is 2 nights worth for my family of four.
 I make the dough the morning of, or a day or two before pizza night.
-Cut it into 8 balls, put 4 in the freezer for next week, and 4 on my counter (or in my fridge) for Friday night.
+Cut it into 8 balls, put 4 in the freezer for next week, and 4 in a bowl on my counter on Friday morning (or in my fridge).
 So I’m only making pizza dough every other week, saving me a lot of time.
-On the off week, I thaw the crust in the fridge overnight and then let it sit on the counter all day on pizza night.
+On the off week, I start defrosting the pizza dough in the fridge overnight on Thursday and then let it sit on the counter all day on pizza night.
+If you start making pizza a lot, making extra and storing pizza dough in the freezer is a great time saver.
+You can make the recipe 2 or 3 times in one day, giving you 6 pizza nights to store in the freezer!
+Don’t try to double the recipe in the stand mixer, it won’t fit.
+Just make one batch followed by another.

 You just need about 4 to 5 minutes of kneading.
 Do this with the dough hook of a mixer on medium-low speed, or turn the rugged dough onto a floured cutting board or clean counter.
 Lift and turn with your left hand and push down with the heel of your right hand, over and over for 5 minutes.
-A few times, pull and stretch the dough and then tuck it back into a ball.
+If the pizza dough is sticky, add a bit of flour.
+A few times, pulling and stretching the pizza dough and then tucking it back into a ball.
+This helps develop the gluten.

 Cover the bowl with plastic wrap, or sometimes I can a reuse an old produce bag to be eco-friendly.
-Leave it on the counter if pizza night is tonight.
-Or, set it in your fridge overnight and pull out the morning of pizza night.
+Proofing pizza dough at this point is as simple as leaving it on the counter all day if pizza night is tonight.
+Or, set it in your fridge overnight and pull out the morning of pizza night (up to 2 days in advance).
+Put the extra container in the freezer.
 Frozen dough can be thawed in the fridge overnight.
-On the morning of pizza night, take the dough out of the fridge and let it sit on the counter all day.
+On the morning of pizza night, take the refrigerated pizza dough and let it sit on the counter all day.

-If the dough part of homemade pizza seems like the hard part, there are plenty of store-bought doughs and crusts.
+If the dough part of homemade pizza seems like the hard part to you, there are plenty of store-bought refrigerated pizza dough options and crusts.
 Give them a try!

-I’ve also included a very basic sauce in the recipe below to use just for pizza night if you like.
-It makes about 4 to 5 jars worth.
-Freeze the extras, but only fill the jars three quarters full so the glass doesn’t crack!
+I’ve also included a very basic pizza sauce in the recipe below to use just for pizza night if you like.
+It makes about 4 to 5 pint jars worth.
+Pizza sauce can be frozen, but only fill the jars three quarters full and cool overnight in the fridge first so the glass doesn’t crack!

-I’ve found that really any white cheese will do.
+I’ve found that really any white shreddable cheese will do.
 I always shred my own, but have used any combination of provolone, mozzarella, white cheddar, muenster, havarti or parmesan.
-A ball of fresh mozzarella is also a great option.
-Just slice it thin and spread it around, I often add a little Parmesan when doing that.
+A ball of fresh mozzarella for pizza is also a great option.
+Just slice it thin and spread it around, I often add a bit of shredded cheese too when doing that.

 The Veggie Toppings

 The veggie toppings are totally your preference.
 My kids only like pepperoni, which is why I like the hidden veggies in the sauce.
 Me, I like as many veggies as I can possibly fit!
-On pizza night, I start by preparing my veggies.
+On pizza night, I start by preparing my veggies and then do it “build your own pizza” style so everyone gets something they like.
 I have a few tricks here to make veggie prep an easy task.
 Whether it is leftover from my garden, or a surplus purchase at the last farmers market, I like to buy a bunch of bell peppers, slice and freeze them in a ziploc.
 You can add a sliced onion to the mix if you like.
 That way, my favorite topping, bell pepper, is always ready to go.
 I’ve found out a bag of frozen sliced peppers and onions is extremely handy for chicken fajitas, omelettes and soup nights too.

-You can add whatever fresh veggies you like, peppers, onions, sliced tomato, mushroom, zucchini, and a few cloves of minced garlic.
+You can add whatever fresh veggies you like, peppers, onions, sliced or cherry tomato, mushroom, zucchini, and a few cloves of minced garlic (seriously good!).
 I freeze a lot of mixed herbs from my garden which are great to sprinkle on pizza, but chopped fresh spinach, kale, or any herbs like parsley, basil, oregano or rosemary work great too!

-Don’t forget your pantry when looking for topping ideas.
+Don’t forget your pantry when looking for Italian pizza toppings!
 Jars of kalamata olives and artichokes are delicious.
 I’ve bought artichokes in a can which was larger than I needed, so I froze the extras in small jars for the next couple pizza nights.
 Each pizza can be different, and different every week.
 Try copying your favorite restaurant pizzas or let each family member top their own!

 The Cooking Process